-Probably the best small player in league history played his entire 12-year career for the Houston Rockets organization after being drafted by and playing his rookie season for the San Diego Rockets.
+Probably the best small player in league history played his entire 12-year NBA career for the Houston Rockets organization after being drafted by and playing his rookie season for the San Diego Rockets basketball team.
 Calvin Murphy is the shortest player enshrined in the Basketball Hall of Fame, and he averaged 17.9 points over the course of his career.
-He is second in franchise history in scoring behind just Hakeem Olajuwan, though James Harden is quickly approaching him.
+He is third in franchise history in scoring behind Hakeem Olajuwan and James Harden.

 During the 1977-78 season, Murphy averaged 25.6 points per game and followed that up with his only NBA All-Star Game appearance the next season.

 Nate Robinson: 5-foot-9